tjb-tech/tjb-tech.github.io/_pages/about.md

 # 💬 Invited Talks
+- *2023.10*, Oral presentation at CIKM 2023 about our paper: '*Spatio-Temporal Meta Contrastive Learning*' and '*Explainable Spatio-Temporal Graph Neural Networks*'.
 - *2022.08*, Oral presentation at IJCNN 2022 about our paper: '*Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting*'.